 How Should a Beginner Start Mountain Biking?

-Now let’s see what are the basic skills mentioned before:
+Now let’s see what basic mountain biking skills you need to develop first:

 - Reading the trail: The most common mistake beginners make is to look too close to the bike, this is bad because you don’t see what comes next on the trail (and you won’t have time to repair the next move).
 At any ride try to look in front of you, the more of the trail you see the better.
 Focus all your attention at the beginning on this skill because this is the most important one, practice it until it becomes instinct and you never see the front wheel of your mountain bike when riding.

-- Balance: To be able to tackle any obstacle you need to know how to shift your weight on the bike, at first focus on shifting your weight backwards on descents and forward on climbs.
-This will be a starting point but be aware that this topic is more complex and you need to do more research on it to fully understand how to repair for the different situation you will encounter on trails.
+- Balance: To be able to tackle any obstacle you need to know how to shift your weight on the bike, first focus on shifting your weight backward on descents and forward on climbs.
+This will be a starting point but be aware that this topic is more complex and you need to do more research on it to fully understand how to repair the different situations you will encounter on trails.

-- Pedal stroke efficiency: A lot of new riders pedal the hardest at the beginning of the ride and end up fatigue too quickly.
-Try to maintain a steady cadence by using the correct speed when climbing descending or to maintain the desired speed.
+- Pedal stroke efficiency: A lot of new riders pedal the hardest at the beginning of the ride and end up fatigued too quickly.
+Try to maintain a steady cadence by using the correct speed when climbing or descending or to maintain the desired speed.